lsalases/bhcycler/README.md

    	      iteration was completed correctly, 2) starts the current work (runs the template script, see below) and 3) submits a dependent job for the next iteration that will start
-	      once the current job is completed
+	      once the current job is completed.

 3. PREFIX.py: the "template", this is where all the OpenMM-related options are defined.
 I've included a sample template, so in